geocucu/gc_msvc_toolbar/docs/issues.md

 #### 3. Combo box input confirmation

 Must "submit" the text for the input event to register.
 E.g. press "Enter" or click on an item in the MRU list.
 Can't just input text and navigate away.

+#### 4. Updates to project list in solution

+Any projects added/removed in the current session will not be tracked for updates in the extension.
+Only the projects in the solution at the time of the extension loading will be used.
+This is due to threading issues.